History of PlayStation in Timeline

 PlayStation

-PlayStation is a video gaming brand owned by Sony Interactive Entertainment (SIE), a division of Sony.
-Its core offerings include home video game consoles, handheld devices, online services, and various media formats.
-As a flagship product, it has significantly impacted the gaming landscape.
+PlayStation is a video gaming brand owned by Sony Interactive Entertainment.
+Its primary product is a line of home video game consoles.
+The brand also encompasses handheld devices, online services, magazines, and various other media formats.

-In 1988, Nintendo and Sony began a joint project to develop a CD-ROM version of the Super Famicom.
+In 1988, Nintendo and Sony began a joint project to create a CD-ROM version of the Super Famicom.

-As late as March 1991, Nintendo denied the existence of a deal with Sony regarding the CD-ROM version of the Super Famicom.
+In March 1991, Nintendo denied the existence of a deal with Sony to create a CD-ROM version of the Super Famicom.

-At the Consumer Electronics Show in June 1991, Sony revealed "Play Station", a Super Famicom with a built-in CD-ROM drive.
+At the Consumer Electronics Show in June 1991, Sony revealed a Super Famicom with a built-in CD-ROM drive called "Play Station" (also known as SNES-CD).

-June 1992: Sony decided to retain the PlayStation project
+June 1992: Meeting to decide fate of PlayStation project

 In March 1994, Computer Gaming World reported a rumor that the "Sony PS-X" would be released in Japan before the end of the year and would retail for less than $400.

-On December 3, 1994, the original PlayStation was released in Japan.
+On December 3, 1994, the original PlayStation was released in Japan, marking the beginning of the PlayStation console series.

-In December 1994, the PlayStation was released in Japanese stores and gained massive sales due to its lower price point compared to the Sega Saturn.
+In December 1994, the PlayStation was released in Japanese stores and gained massive sales due to its lower price point than its competitor, the Sega Saturn.

 Sega Saturn System - Video Game Console (Renewed)